-Risk limit Capital amount, liquidity needs, the operational environment (e.g. technical infrastructure, risk management capabilities, expertise) and obligations to policy holders, shareholders and other stakeholders.
-Quantitative measure based on an authorized insurer's risk appetite which gives clear guidance on the level of risk to which the insurer is prepared to be exposed and is set and applied in aggregate or individual units such as risk categories or business lines.
+Regulatory capital requirements Mean the set of solvency and capital requirements as prescribed or specified in the Ordinance.
+Reputational risk The risk that potential negative publicity regarding an authorized insurer's business practices, whether true or not, will cause a decline in the customer base or brand value of the insurer, costly litigation, or revenue reductions.
+Reverse stress testing Identifies scenarios that cause an authorized insurer to fail or cause the insurer's financial position to fall below a pre- defined level, and focuses on appropriate risk management actions.
+Risk appetite The aggregate level and types of risk an authorized insurer is willing to assume within its risk capacity to achieve its strategic objectives and business plan.
+Risk capacity The maximum level of risk an authorized insurer can assume given its current level of resources taking into account of its regulatory capital requirements, Target Capital, liquidity needs, the operational environment (e.g. technical infrastructure, risk management capabilities, expertise) and obligations to policy holders, shareholders and other stakeholders.
+Risk limit Quantitative measure based on an authorized insurer's risk appetite which gives clear guidance on the level of risk to which the insurer is prepared to be exposed and is set and applied in aggregate or individual units such as risk categories or business lines.
 Risk limits structure The aggregate set of risk limits which the authorized insurer imposes on its material risks and their interdependencies, as part of its ERM framework.
 Risk profile Point in time assessment of the authorized insurer's gross and, as appropriate, net risk exposures aggregated within and across each relevant risk category based on forward- looking assumptions.
 Scenario testing Testing which considers the impact of a combination of circumstances to reflect extreme historical or other scenarios which are then analyzed in light of current conditions.
 Scenario testing may be conducted deterministically or stochastically.
 Senior management Refers to the set of individuals reporting to the chief executive and is responsible for managing the business of an authorized insurer on a day-to-day basis and/or performing a function that is likely to have a significant influence on the business carried on by the insurer.
-Strategic risk Refers to the risk created by an authorized insurer's business strategy.
+Strategic risk The risk created by an authorized insurer's business strategy.
 Strategic risk includes risks arising from poor business decisions, substandard execution of decisions, inadequate resource allocation, or a failure to respond well to changes in the business environment.
 Stress testing Testing which measures the financial impact of stressing one or relatively few factors affecting the authorized insurer.
 Systemic risk In the context of insurance, the risk of potential negative impact posed by the authorized insurer, which can materialize through contagion (where policy holders or markets consider that similar problems may exist in similar products from other insurers) or financial links (for example, through participation in the derivatives markets), negatively affecting the real economy in which the insurer operates.
 Negative impact on the real economy can be assessed or evidenced, for example, through a failure to make good on promises to policy holders or a failure to engage in new transactions that would foster economic activity.